Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Today is dedicated to the Krishna Temple in Naggar.

-A special puja (temple service) for health, safety and prosperity will be performed for our group.
+Our group will perform a special puja (temple service) for health, safety and prosperity.

 Lunch in Naggar.

-After lunch we will visit another protected ancient temple of Jiri, near which there is a healing spring.
+After lunch, we will visit another protected ancient temple, Jiri, near which there is a healing spring.
 The water from the spring cures skin diseases and gives strength.

 Dinner.